nhatpd/Cognitive-Q-Learning/README.md

 # Cognitive-Q-Learning
-Cognitive Q-Learning algorithms for team capture the flags
+Cognitive Q-Learning algorithms for team capture the flag

 To train two teams playing against each other, simply execute the following command: